ashleyd480/noob-algorithm-code-practice/my-leetcode/1913-maximum-product-difference-between-two-pairs.md

 We then initialize another priorityQueue called `minHeap` that has the numbers in default ascending order.
 `.poll()` retrieves the smallest numbers (also both at the front of that "line").

 Note: even though this method sorts, in the context of a PriorityQueue in Java, the sorting process itself (done internally using a binary heap) is optimized to maintain efficient operations.
 Therefore, the comparator does not put big dent into time complexity in this case.
+And what's nice and more efficient about this method is we can use `maxHeap` and `minHeap` to easily find the two largest and 2 smallest.

 Da code below:
 ```